 .h file(s) that defines its interface.
 The interesting question is: What would happen if you don't include the *.h file into the *.cpp file and there is a mismatch between the interface file *.h and the implementation file *.cpp?.

 Assume I had a bad day.
-I defined a function func which gets and int and returns an int.
+I defined a function func that gets and int and returns an int.

 // #include "impl.h"